MoatLab/IODA-SOSP21-AE/README.md

     └── iodaLinux
 ```

 2. Build IODA

 ```
-$ sudo ./build-ioda.sh
+$ sudo ./build.sh
 ```

-This script will install IODA dependencies, build iodaFEMU and iodaLinux.
+This script will install IODA dependencies, and build iodaFEMU and iodaLinux.
 The compiled binaries are:

 - iodaFEMU: ``src/iodaFEMU/build-femu/x86_64-softmmu/qemu-system-x86_64``